AmandioCordeiro/IMEC/README.md

 # IMEC
 Induction machine simulation and control:

   IFOC-complete Indirect field oriented control for induction machine .

   LMA- Loss minimization algorithm.
-To know the optimal current magnetization, etc
+To know the optimal current magnetization and maximum binary to apply

   Rotor Time Constant estimator.
 To adjust the constant with temperature

+  SVPWM